Mark Verheijen

-Our research aims to discover new glial-based mechanisms of information processing in the brain in health and disease, with a focus on the role of astrocytes in the regulation of myelin and synaptic plasticity.
+Our research aims to discover new glial-based mechanisms of information processing in the brain in health and disease, with a focus on the role of astrocytes in the regulation of synaptic plasticity.

 Research Focus

-Glial cells have traditionally been viewed to support neuronal functions, however, research of the last 2 decades suggests that glial cells may do more than just supporting neuronal function.
-Our research aims to contribute to a better understanding of the role of glial cells in the regulation of neuronal plasticity in health and disease.
-For this purpose, we focus on the role of astrocytes in myelination and synapse function.
-Experiments are being performed both in vitro (e.g. neuron-glial cell cocultures) and in vivo (e.g. molecular analysis and genetic manipulation of astrocytes)
+Glial cells have traditionally been viewed as passive support for neuronal functions; however, research over the last two decades suggests they play a far more active role.
+Our research aims to better understand the role of glial cells in regulating neuronal plasticity in both health and disease.
+To this end, we focus on the role of glia in synapse function, utilizing both in vitro (e.g., neuron-glial cell co-cultures) and in vivo (e.g., molecular analysis and genetic manipulation of astrocytes) experimental models.

 Key publications